Best Organization Secrets For Easy School Mornings

 Side Note: Our family has a traditional M-F work/school schedule so organization works best for us on the weekends.
 I am going to be sharing what we do on each particular day of our weekend but know each family is different.
 Please do what works best for you!

-Secret #1 MEAL PLAN
+Secret #1 MEAL PLAN ORGANIZATION

 This may not seem like it has a lot to do with a school, however, it is the foundation of one of our major school prep elements.
 Every Friday is pizza night in our family.
 Its one of my favorite nights of the week because our activity schedule is low.
 We play games and enjoy each others company.
 Since I get a break from the stove on this particular day I trade the prep time for planning time.
 I’ll take note of any meal requests and grocery needs listed in our command center then create dinner plans around our activity schedule.
 You will see how this organization plays into our school mornings in secret #5 & 6